The mall during peak fall foliage in Central Park in NYC

 Starting the week of Thanksgiving you can enjoy one of the best holiday and Christmas lights in NYC at the Saks on 5th Ave, right across from Rockefeller Plaza.
 Every day from 4:35 PM to 11:35 PM (every 10 minutes) during the holiday season starting in November in NYC, passerbys can witness the mesmerizing LED light show on the 10 story high department store facade synched to whimsical holiday music!

-This only takes a few minutes to watch and is completely worth it.
+This only takes a few minutes to watch and is completely worth it even if the crowds seem to get larger year after year.

 Rockefeller Center Christmas Tree Lighting